Abortion provider MSI enabled dangerous late abortion

 One of the UK’s largest abortion providers, MSI Reproductive Choices, has been named in court after supplying drugs used for a dangerous late-term abortion.

 Nicola Packer is currently on trial in London after using the drugs to procure an abortion in 2020.
 She had a phone consultation with MSI on 4 November, was sent the pills by post and three days later attended Chelsea and Westminster Hospital.
-An obstetrician there estimated the child she had been carrying to be at 22 weeks’ gestation.
+Ms Felix said an obstetrician estimated the female fetus was at 22 weeks but a post-mortem examination later found it was healthy and at about 26 weeks.

 The then-Conservative government had rushed a DIY abortion policy through during the Covid lockdown in March.
 The authorisation for at-home medical abortions only allowed until ten weeks’ gestation, with later medical abortions presenting even greater risk to the mother.
 The prosecution’s case against Packer is that she intentionally procured an unlawful abortion because she was in excess of 24 weeks pregnant and she knew that she was over 10 weeks pregnant at the time of taking the medication.